Hasnat-Aarif-Aslam/Time-Series/Introduction To Time Series.md

 ![image](https://github.com/user-attachments/assets/3b0c3c4d-2559-4f0d-86ea-e841d5d80658)

-# Stationarity:  `means that the statistical properties of the series—like the mean, variance, and autocorrelation—remain constant over time.
-Stationarity means that the series behaves the same way over time, with no trends or seasonal patterns that change the overall structure of the data.`
+# Stationarity:  `means that the statistical properties of the series—like the mean, variance, and autocorrelation—remain constant over time.`
+* **`Stationarity means that the series behaves the same way over time, with no trends or seasonal patterns that change the overall structure of the data.`**

-* Constant mean: The average value stays roughly the same throughout the series.
+* Constant mean: The average value stays roughly the same throughout the series.  **(no trend).**
 * Constant variance: The size of fluctuations (ups and downs) remains consistent.
 * Constant autocorrelation: The relationship between a value and its previous values remains consistent.

 * `Dickey-Fuller (ADF) test is used to check if its stationary`